 5.1.5.3.2 Amend to read as follows:

-“5.1.5.3.2 The TI for each rigid overpack, container or conveyance shall be determined as the sum of the TIs of all the packages contained therein.
+“5.1.5.3.2 The TI for each rigid overpack, container or vehicle shall be determined as the sum of the TIs of all the packages contained therein.
 For a shipment from a single consignor, the consignor may determine the TI by direct measurement of dose rate.

 The TI for a non-rigid overpack shall be determined only as the sum of the TIs of all the packages within the overpack.”.